stoplightio/docs/articles/testing/variables-environment.md

   variables, and are not sent to Stoplight.
 See the [Environment section](../editor/environments.md) for more information.

-## Referencing Environment Variables
+## Using Environment Variables

 <!--(FIXME - SHOW USING A VARIABLE IN A SCENARIO STEP)-->

-To reference an environment variable in a scenario, use the following syntax:
+Use an environment variable in a scenario with the following syntax:

 ```
 {$$.env.myVariable}